 ●Multiple blood donations

 If the cause of blood loss is not obvious, there are additional tests that can be done.
 These include colonoscopy or upper endoscopy to look for areas of bleeding in the GI tract, and blood tests for certain conditions that interfere with iron absorption, such as celiac disease and H. pylori infection.
 Looking for bleeding in the colon is especially important in people over the age of 50.
 (See "Patient education: Colonoscopy (Beyond the Basics)" and "Patient education: Upper endoscopy (Beyond the Basics)" and "Patient education: Helicobacter pylori infection and treatment (Beyond the Basics)".)

 The first step in treating iron deficiency anemia is to determine the cause of the deficiency and correct it, so that iron does not continue to be lost, and any serious condition (for example, colon cancer) is treated as early as possible.
 After that, the treatment for iron deficiency anemia is to give iron.
-Iron supplements may be taken by mouth or given as one or more intravenous injections (also sometimes called "parenteral iron").
+Iron supplements may be taken by mouth or given as one or more intravenous injections (also sometimes called "parenteral iron" or "IV iron").
 Iron is needed to increase production of hemoglobin (Hgb) and also to rebuild the body's iron reserves.

 Oral iron tablets are used in most people with iron deficiency anemia.
 Intravenous iron can be used for people whose GI tract is unable to adequately absorb iron or in those who are unable to tolerate oral iron.